 Hidden food allergies can be identified by avoiding common allergenic foods for several weeks or months.
 In many cases, this can make a radical difference in one’s health.

 Candidiasis is a common problem that can be alleviated by avoiding foods that can lead to candida overgrowth as well as taking antifungal herbs.

-Improving one’s diet can benefit any condition, including inflammatory disorders and mental health conditions that are also treated with other modalities, such as herbs and supplements.
+Improving your diet can benefit any condition, including inflammatory disorders and mental health conditions .

 Make an appointment with me to discuss how nutritional therapy can help you.